DoktorE/python-openweathermap/README.md

 ```python
   getWeatherRec([55, 65, 75, 85, 11)
 ```
-**Parameters:**
+Gets weather of cities inside the bounding box **Parameters:**
-  * bbox: array of 5 numbers to describe the bounding box (lat of the top left point, lon of the top left point, lat of the bottom right point, lon of the bottom right point, map zoom)
+  * **bbox**: array of 5 numbers to describe the bounding box (lat of the top left point, lon of the top left point, lat of the bottom right point, lon of the bottom right point, map zoom)

 **Return:**
   JSON response for the cities inside of the bounding box